hiandersson/dream-rl-agents/Documentation/PPO.md

 - U(theta) is the expected return
 - P(tau;theta) is the probability of the trajectory, depending on theta
 - R(tau) is the return from the trajectory

+The goal is to find the weights of theta that maximizes the future expected return.